Machine Learning

 Bayesian Model-based Hyperparameter Optimization

-At Canva, we leverage Bayesian optimization methods to efficiently navigate large hyperparameter search spaces.
+At Canva, we leverage Bayesian optimization(opens in a new tab or window) methods to efficiently navigate large hyperparameter search spaces.
 These methods are sample-efficient because they select the next hyperparameter (the vertical line in the graph below) which is likely to yield the largest improvement, and thus reduce the number of times an objective function needs to be evaluated in order to reach a well-optimized point.
 This characteristic is especially important for ML.

 Iterations of Bayesian Optimization.
 The first row illustrates the function being approximated and optimized while the second row highlights the acquisition function that determines the next sample

 By building a probabilistic "surrogate" model from hyperparameter values and previous model evaluation results, Bayesian optimization methods balance exploring regions in the search space with high uncertainty while exploiting regions around the best-known values of the probabilistic model.
-As a form of sequential model-based optimization (SMBO), Bayesian optimization is most efficient when the evaluation of the expensive objective function is performed sequentially.
+As a form of sequential model-based optimization(opens in a new tab or window) (SMBO), Bayesian optimization is most efficient when the evaluation of the expensive objective function is performed sequentially.

-To provide a solution generic to the optimizer for this problem, we use a Constant Liar (CL) heuristic when sampling within a batch.
+To provide a solution generic to the optimizer for this problem, we use a Constant Liar (CL) heuristic(opens in a new tab or window) when sampling within a batch.
 This strategy generates temporarily "fake" objective function values when sampling sequentially for each batch.
 By modifying the optimism and pessimism of the optimizer via the generated objective values, we control the degree of exploration within a batch of concurrent ML experiments.
 Finally, since exploration is almost certainly needed at the start of any hyperparameter optimization job, we force the optimizer to generate random samples in the first batch.

 An example of converging objective function values while maintaining exploration.
 Best values are the most optimal objective values seen at that point in time of the optimization.
 They improve as the optimizer develops a better understanding of the search space